Marirow/Strawberi-CSS/README.md

 - Custom theme?
 No problem!
 Styling the Core Module styles the 🍓 Button everywhere, making personalization a breeze.
 - *Compatible with PFQ as of 4/4/24.
 QOL script recommended.
 Tested on Firefox.*

-Make farming easier.
-Use Strawberi!
+Make farming easier; use Strawberi.

 ## 🍓 Instructions
 1. Access the Site Skins page at https://pokefarm.com/skin.